jeremiah-shaulov/deno_php_world/README.md

 g.failure('Test 2'); // this will no be executed, so $n will remain 1
 g.failure('Test 3'); // not executed
 try
-{	// await for some fake variable result
+{	// await for anything will throw exception
-	await g.$n; // throws error 'Test 1'
-	// or we can use php.ready() to just await for all pending operations await php.ready();
+	// we can use php.ready() to just await for all pending operations await php.ready();
 }
 catch (e)